gitter-badger/doop-jcplugin/README.md

 http://velocity.apache.org/
 http://velocity.apache.org/engine/releases/velocity-1.7/overview.html

-TODO: focus on javac side add decorator pattern.
+TODO: Focus on javac side add decorator pattern.
+Use TreeTranslator to traverse the AST and create a decorator object for each.
+At the moment only the JCIdent decorator is of importance, since it will store all the doop related information for local variables, fields and methods.